 Avira offers both free and paid services for PC, and a paid-for antivirus solution for Mac computers.
 This German brand might not be as well-known as some of its rivals, but it often punches above its weight in our tests.

 Find out whether Avira successfully took on the big brands in 2020 with our Avira Antivirus reviews.

 Bitdefender antivirus – PC and Mac

 Bitdefender is one of the biggest antivirus engines in the world, powering a range of different packages alongside Bitdefender’s own.
 You can get the paid-for Bitdefender Internet Security package, or the free software.
 Just like Kaspersky, Bitdefender covers Macs, too.

 Find out what we think of Bitdefender’s antivirus packages.

 Norton Security Deluxe – PC and Mac

-Norton, distributed by US firm Symantec, is a well-known antivirus brand.
-It doesn’t offer a free antivirus service, instead it markets its Security Deluxe package for both PC and Mac users.
+Norton, which has rebranded to Norton Lifelock, is a well-known antivirus brand.
+It doesn’t offer a free antivirus service, instead it markets its 360 Security Deluxe package for both PC and Mac users.
 It isn’t the cheapest software to buy, so make sure you shop around for the best deal.

 Our Norton Security Deluxe reviews give you the comprehensive verdict.